 In additional to injuries (which can be bad enough) a person can also be out the medical costs of a trip to the emergency room, along with wages lost if a person is laid up for any amount of time.
 All of that could turn what should be a pleasurable hunting expedition into a truly miserable experience.

-If you or a friend or loved one has been a victim of a tree stand accident, please give us a call at 1-800-738-4046 and tell us about it.
+If you or a friend or loved one has been a victim of a hunting accident, please give us a call at 1-800-738-4046 and tell us about it.
 If an initial consultation is needed, it will be at no charge to you.
 I personally will come to talk to you about your options.